P r i n t i n g t h e M a n u s c r i p t s a t . . .

 Reading the Manuscripts On-Screen

-The on-line documents at PasstheWORD have been formatted specifically for printing hardcopy, rather than reading on-screen.
-If you desire to spend time reading the manuscripts from a computer screen, there are some things that can be done to change the Line Length and Text Size of the on-screen view of the document.
+The on-line documents at PasstheWORD have been formatted specifically for printing hardcopy, as well as reading on-screen.
+Reading on-screen may be done not only from computers, but also from small and mini-devices that have Internet access, such as the iPad, Nexus and Kindle Fire.
+From a computer, it is easy to further customize your on-screen experience if you desire to spend a long time reading the manuscripts from a computer screen.
+Here are some things that can be done to change the Line Length and Text Size of the on-screen view of a given document.

-Line Length — if the lines of text on the computer screen appear to be too long and you have difficulty tracking with your eyes from the end of one line to the beginning of the next, you may decrease the browser's window width, by dragging one edge toward the center of the screen.
+Line Length — if the lines of text on the computer screen appear to be too long and you have difficulty tracking with your eyes from the end of one line to the beginning of the next, just decrease the browser's window width, by dragging one edge toward the center of the screen.
 The browser will automatically adjust the document and display it with shorter lines of text for ease of reading.
-This does not effect how the document will print, only it's on-screen appearance.

-Many have been involved in the Lord's move to bring these old documents to light so that anyone that He leads here, may access and print a study-copy for themselves, free of charge.
+Many have been involved in the Lord's move to bring these old documents back into the light so that anyone that He leads here, may access and print a study-copy for themselves, free of charge.
 However, the underlying code behind the documents, i.e. the electronic files, themselves, are the intellectual property of those who have done the work, and therefore, the electronic files, and the copy that they produce, are covered by copyright law.
-None of the documents should be copied, edited, modified or republished in any way, in any form.
+None of the documents should be copied, scanned, edited, modified or republished in any way, in any form.
 So we would ask that you NOT copy them or republish them, please.
+The e-files are copyrighted.

 In the early days of the website, (the late 90's), we said nothing to discourage republishing on other sites, but very soon we found the documents had been reformatted, text removed, changes made, commentary added, etc... which changed them once again from their recently restored state — into a corrupted state.
-The Lord convicted us that we should be the ones responsible for maintaining the integrity of the recovered original content, the hardcopy archives, the restoration from back-ups that may be necessary, and the on-line presentation of the documents that we have been led to make available.
-That is why republishing is NOT permitted.
+The Lord convicted us that we should be the ones responsible for maintaining the integrity of the recovered original content, the hardcopy archives, the restoration from back-ups that may be necessary, and the on-line presentation of the documents that we have been led to make available...and for this reason, republishing is NOT permitted.
+The e-files are copyrighted.

 Linking to Documents.